Download Raw Samples Below

 -Don’t shoot wide open on this, you’ll lose a lot of corner sharpness and overall quality.
 Unless you’re shooting astrophotography.

--Master post sharpening techniques.
-I always either use the High Pass filter or the Find Edges technique.
-Post-processing is absolutely essential in enhancing photographs taken with mid-range quality lenses.Â
+Master post-sharpening techniques.
+I always use either the High Pass filter or the Find Edges technique.
+Post-processing is essential in enhancing photographs taken with mid-range quality lenses.

--This lens really seems to like being at f8 to f13.
+-This lens seems to like being at f8 to f13.
 That seems to be the sweet spot.
 I’ll go as high as f16 sometimes, but things start getting weird anywhere above that.

 SAMYANG 14mm f2.8 / ROKINON 14mm f2.8 SAMPLE PHOTOS